 - You will need to select Music Server software such

-For Windows 7, the preferred connection is WASAPI which
+For Windows 7 (or 8.1 if you prefer), the preferred connection is WASAPI which

 provides a low-overhead, bit-perfect data output with

 in our experience works quite well.
 Therefore